aparra/follower_maze/README.md

 *event source* and forwarding them when appropriate to *user clients*.

 Clients will connect through TCP and use the simple protocol described in a section below.
-There will be two types of clients connecting to your server:
+There will be two types of clients connecting in the server:

 - **One** *event source*: It will send you a stream of events which may or may not require clients to be notified